rasmunk/nbi-projects-site/README.md

-# nbi_projects
-# relies on nbi_base common package, must be present in the nbi_projects dir
+nbi_projects:

+Website for the http://www.nbi.ku.dk/Forskning/escience/ department.
+It is used to post projects within the department, including potential bachelor/master projects that students can undertake during their studies.
+It relies on the nbi_base repo for common layout features that are used throughout the department.
+Hosted at: projects.bh107.org